electron/rfcs/rfc-preload-realm.md

 In addition, others have expressed desire for preload support in worker contexts:
 - https://github.com/electron/electron/issues/28620
-  > there is no way to fix issues like Electron's broken atob/btoa implementation, or hiding APIs such as battery/keyboard/gpuinfo from being accessed
+  > there is no way to fix issues like Electron's broken atob/btoa implementation, or hiding APIs such as battery/keyboard/gpuinfo from being accessed [...] in workers
 - https://github.com/electron/electron/issues/39848
   > `nodeIntegrationInWorker: true` does not cause loading of preload script in workers